 I remember a few years back when I was wondering if it was possible to grow a gluten-free sourdough starter at home.
 After a few failed attempts I decided to try more expensive flours (brown rice, sorghum, millet, buckwheat, etc.) and I was pleasantly surprised by the results!

-Ever since then I make my vegan gluten-free sourdough bread on repeat and enjoy experimenting with recipes like sourdough cinnamon rolls, bagels, baguettes, pretzels, etc. I especially like the process of braiding this sourdough challah!
+Ever since then I make my vegan gluten-free sourdough bread on repeat and enjoy experimenting with recipes like sourdough cinnamon rolls, sourdough bagels, baguettes, pretzels, etc. I especially like the process of braiding this sourdough challah!

-Starters tend to have a lot of discard which I love adding to sourdough flatbreads, chocolate chip scones, brown sugar cookies, and even cornbread.
+Starters tend to have a lot of discard which I love adding to sourdough flatbreads, chocolate chip scones, brown sugar cookies, and even sourdough cornbread.

 Ingredients